 14 June 2004

 "I dunno.
-I think I'm watching telly?"
+I think I'm watching telly?" he shouted back.

 "Well, there's a floating biscuit in here."